VibsWorld/POCs/Databases/MartenPlayground/Readme.md

 #### Built-in Event Sourcing Engine
 Ref: <https://martendb.io/tutorials/event-sourced-aggregate.html>
-For applications designed with an Event Sourcing architecture, Marten is alredy an established and unparalleled choice.
+For applications designed with an Event Sourcing architecture, Marten is already an established and unparalleled choice.
 Most devs know about Marten only as an open source event sourcinng engine.
-In addition of performing role of a document database. **it's also a full-featured event store**.
-Saving data means appending events to a stream, which Marten handles natively.
+Saving data means appending events to a stream, making on-demand and normal projections which Marten handles natively.

 With Marten:
 Saving a series of events is a first-class operation.